How to Ban Players from your Don't Starve Together Server

 You want to look for a message about "Client Authentication", so type

-On line #282, the KU ID of the player is in parenthesis (blocked out with a red rectangle), right before their name.
-On lines #283 and 284, the red blocks are covering up a 17 digit long number at the end that is a Steam64ID number.
+On line #282, the KU ID of the player is in parentheses (blocked out with a red rectangle), right before their name.
+On lines #283 and 284, the red blocks are covering up a 17-digit long number at the end, which is a Steam64ID number.
 It will be the same number in both places.

 /.klei/DoNotStarveTogether/MyDediServer/Caves).
 The logs are called

 server_chat_log.txt.
-These logs are also replaced each time the server starts though.
+These logs are also replaced each time the server starts.

 You can use the same search feature mentioned above, by holding

 F to open a search bar.
 Type the name of the player, if you remember it, and it will jump directly to the corresponding lines in the file.